BWeeks101/C4/readme.md

 ### Notable Challenge - jQuery

 As I had never worked with JavaScript before, I wanted to become as familiar with it as possible.
-Therefore I made the decision to avoid using jQuery for this project on the basis that I would like to understand how JavaScript works before I start using custom solutions and shortcuts.
+Therefore I made the decision to avoid using jQuery for this project, with the exception of a single $(document).ready() call.
+I would like to understand how JavaScript works before I start using custom solutions and shortcuts (however widespread and useful).

 ### Notable Challenge - JavaScript animations and dynamic scaling

 Although I wanted to keep the site as lean as possible with very few images and no media-queries, the design still required a logo and small navbar logo.
 I decided to make further use of my datagrid for both, and learn how to animate with JavaScript at the same time.
-This also provided an opportunity to learn how to dynamically scale text on resize as well as objects.
+This also provided an opportunity to learn how to dynamically scale text on resize relative to other dynamically resized elements.

 The site is supported on devices with a minimum width of 280px (based on the Galaxy Fold in dev tools), and a minimum height of 568px (based on the iPhone5 in dev tools).
 Dynamic scaling is achieved by utilising JavaScript functions attached to the onresize attribute of the body element.